Linguistics 101H: Introduction to Linguistics (Honors)

 Week 10, 2025.10.23.Th

-Topics: Sentential meaning.
-Compositional semantics.
+Topics: Sentential meaning and compositional semantics.

 Class: